Counterparty Capital · April 2026 v2.0

 Why BaaS is now your fastest path to market — and what a modern sponsor bank actually brings to the table.

-Here's what a good banking partner brings to the table:
+Here's what a modern sponsor bank actually brings to the table:

-• Pre-built AML/KYC compliance — they already run it every day
+• Pre-built AML/KYC compliance — they already run it every single day, because they're legally required to

-• Direct Federal Reserve and OCC relationships — no cold-start application
+• Direct Federal Reserve, OCC, and FDIC relationships — no cold-start application

 • Existing examiner relationships — your audits go smoother